 - 12-Step program participation for social support during difficult times

-Combining chemical dependency and anxiety care is essential for long-term recovery.
+Combining chemical dependency and anxiety treatment is essential for long-term recovery.
 It’s not a good option to tackle one and then focus on the other.
-During your time at the anxiety treatment program, you prepare yourself for returning home.
+During your time in an anxiety treatment program, you prepare yourself for returning home.
 Similarly, you undergo relapse prevention training.

 Active Aftercare Participation Helps Make the Transition Home Smooth